 - Be Healthy enough for surgery

 There are other characteristics for an ideal patient, such as being a never-smoker, having good oral health, and having good bone mass.
-But even if you don’t have these characteristics, you can still get dental implants, though your risk will be modified and you may require extra procedures.
+But even if you don’t have these characteristics, you can still get implants, though your risk will be modified and you may require extra procedures.

 What Are Dental Implants?